DSXiangLi/DecryptPrompt/README.md

    - Improving Language Model Negotiation with Self-Play and In-Context Learning from AI Feedback
    - Human-like systematic generalization through a meta-learning neural network
    - Magicoder: Source Code Is All You Need
+   - Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models
 - 指令数据生成
   - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star:
   - SELF-INSTRUCT: Aligning Language Model with Self Generated Instructions :star: